So you want to start a blog, but you’re not quite sure how to choose a profitable blog topic.

 Once you’ve settled on a topic for your blog, you’ll want to identify your target audience.
 It’s best to get specific here.

 I know, I know.
 You want to please everybody!
-Why leave anybody out right?
+You don’t want to turn anyone away.
+Why leave anybody out, right?

 But here’s the thing: when you try to please everybody, you end up pleasing nobody.